daniellindemann/entwickler.de-azure-day-2023-bicep/demo01-starting-with-bicep/instructions.md

 ## What will be deployed

-This sample shows how to deploy an azure app service and an azure key vault.
+This sample shows how to deploy an azure app service and an azure key vault using bicep.

 The app service will be deployed with an app service plan with the `Basic` tier.
 It uses `Linux` as operating system.

 Along the key vault a secret gets created that will be referenced as application setting in the app service.

+The purpose of this demo is to show how bicep works.

 ## Prerequisites